egbonjefri/egbonjefri/README.md

 <center> <h2>Hello👋 my name is Jeffery</h2> </center>

-#### I'm a dedicated, innovative, self-taught web developer, with over 2 years experience.

-#### I'm constantly seeking ways to improve and I'm searching for learning and collaboration opportunities.
+#### I'm a physiologist by training, however my insatiable love for programming has propelled me to embark on a self-taught journey in computer science.

+#### I'm looking for a fulfilling and rewarding position in a company that values continued education and professional development.

-- 🌱 I’m currently learning...
+ 🌱 I’m currently learning...
--BackEnd Development with CodeCademy
--d3 Data Visualization with freeCodeCamp
+-FullStack Development<br>
+-Machine Learning with Python

-- 💬 Ask me about ...
+ 💬 Ask me about ...
--Javascript
+-Node.js
+-Next.js
+-Express.js
+-React.js
+-Laravel
 -HTML
 -CSS

+📫 How to reach me: ...<br>
+Send me a message [here](mailto:egbonjefri@icloud.com)
 ##### Please check out some of my recent projects below...